Who is behind Just Boarded?

 We believe volunteering is great but only when done well.
 You need to stay for longer than a few days to make sure it's not just you, but also the community, that is benefiting from the experience.

 Don’t pay money to build useable structures.
 Instead, try to see how you can help locals use the materials and skills they already have to build them.
 There are always local people willing and able to undertake these projects.
 Such approaches promote employment, get things built faster, and support the local economy.

 Be careful which orphanage you are going to.
 Don’t pay money just for the privilege of spending time with children as it sadly encourages certain communities to create fake orphanages.
 Instead try to share a knowledge or skill that you have or make a donation (money or equipment) to schools or programs which seek to keep parents and children together.

-If you are interested in doing some good on your next escape abroad, here are a few advice:
+If you are interested in doing some good on your next escape abroad, here is a few advice: